UAW strike costs GM over $1B in profits: Study

 The union wants GM to commit to moving at least some production from Mexico to the U.S., including the shuttered Lordstown, Ohio, plant that caught President Trump's attention in March, a source familiar with the negotiations told FOX Business.

-FOX Business' Suzanne O'Halloran contributed to this report.
+FOX Business' Grady Trimble and Suzanne O'Halloran contributed to this report.